Our Newark Green Card Services

 - Family-Based Green Cards: Family reunification is a cornerstone of U.S. immigration policy, allowing U.S. citizens and lawful permanent residents to sponsor certain family members for Green Cards.
 Eligible relationships include spouses, children, parents, and siblings, each with specific criteria and waiting periods.
 We handle family-based immigration petitions, ensuring thorough preparation and representation throughout the process.

-- Special Immigrant Categories: Certain individuals may allow for Green Cards through special immigrant categories, such as asylum seekers, refugees, victims of human trafficking, and other humanitarian cases.
-These categories often involve unique circumstances and require careful documentation and legal experience.
+- Special Immigrant Categories: Certain individuals may qualify for Green Cards through special immigrant categories, such as some asylum seekers, refugees, victims of human trafficking, and other humanitarian cases.
+These categories often involve unique circumstances and require careful documentation and legal guidance.

 Frequently Asked Questions About Green Cards